 Another classic self-working trick is the Out of this World card trick by Paul Curry.
 The spectator separates a deck of cards into reds and blacks by dealing them into two separate piles.

 Now, this can be done with no sleight of hand, but it’s a better trick if you actually can perform some sleight of hand with it and do a false mix.
 Or, arrange the cards in front of the spectator using sleight of hand, from a deck that’s already been mixed.

 Many experts use this trick and it’s one of the most common and well-known, but they always add elements of sleight of hand in to make it seem impossible.

 Easy Sleight of Hand Card Tricks

 Here are a couple of easy sleight of hand card tricks once you get a little more comfortable with the easier tricks.
 (You may also want to consider memorized deck work or a Mnemonica stack as a beginning magician looking for more advanced tricks, but that you can still perform with minimal sleight of hand.)

 One sleight of hand card trick that is probably the most simple to do, is the reversed card trick.

-There are different variations of this trick, but they all have the same plot.
+There are different variations of the Reverse Card or Upside-Down Card Trick, but they all have the same plot.
 A selected card is placed facedown back into the deck, and the card reverses itself magically in the deck.